Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedFeaturesFraud.md

 <!-- theme: danger -->
 >  The following documentation is for **Payeezy** migration clients only.
 See [Getting Started](?path=docs/Getting-Started/Getting-Started-General.md) for Commerce Hub integration options.

-Fraud Configuration settings were previously accessed and managed via the Payeezy Real-time Payment Manager (RPM) and will now be managed in [Marketplace (MP)](www.needalink.com).
+Fraud Configuration settings were previously accessed and managed via the Payeezy Real-time Payment Manager (RPM) and will now be managed in Marketplace (MP) by Fiserv personnel.
 These settings will also be available in a read-only view and for reporting purposes in [ClientLine Enterprise (CLX)](https://fiserv.cloudguides.com/en-us/guides/ClientLine%20Enterprise%20from%20Fiserv).

-### Rule Groupings

-Commerce Hub has introduced the concept of rule groupings for fraud configuration.

-In Marketplace, the merchant can:
-- Review the three pre-defined (Online, Mobile and In Store) groupings and edit as needed
-- Create up to five custom groupings as needed
-- Assign MIDs to each grouping

 <!--type: tab
 titles: Fraud Settings, Velocity Controls, Address Verification Services (AVS) Filter, Security Code Verification (CVV2) Filter